 Why is that?

-Simply, inbound marketing focuses on the needs of your would-be buyer in a way that old-fashioned, high-pressure outbound marketing can’t.
-In a world with hundreds or thousands of potential vendors, nobody but nobody has time for pushy tactics from a random stranger.
+Simply put, inbound marketing focuses on the needs of your would-be buyer in a way that old-fashioned, high-pressure outbound marketing can’t.
+In a world with hundreds or thousands of potential vendors, nobody has time for pushy tactics from a random stranger.

 It’s not difficult, but it does call for a change in mindset.